bmds-researchsoftware/db-deidentify/README.md

 * Provide a public key from a local key pair to someone who has the needed privileges on the remote host.
 Once this key is in place, you can generate deidentified dumps of the target database.
 * Run the program using the `get_dump` executable and provide the project name as an argument, like `./get_dump my_project`.
-Dump files will be placed in the `my_dumps` directory and will be ignored by Git.
+Dump files will be placed in `./projects/my_project/dumps`.
 When using a dump file, `pg_restore` may complain about roles and privileges, but the restored database seems to work. :pray:

 ## fields.yml